Paofeval/ecu/draft/subcountry2014/layers/index.md

+## ao_need

-## ao_need: Purchasing power parity as a proxy for subsistence fishing need, by region
+Purchasing power parity as a proxy for subsistence fishing need, by region

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|